Dhghomon/rust-fsharp/README.md

 Let's implement `Iterator` for a Metropolis type again.
 Each metropolis is composed of multiple cities, and our Metropolis iterator will return their names (if any).
 It'll look like this:

+Instead of implementing `Iterator` only, we will also implement `IntoIterator` because Metropolises are iterables instead of iterators.
+When `into_iter` is called, an `Iterator` for a Metropolis will be created.

 ```
 struct Metropolis {
     cities: Vec<String>,